conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 .. important::
   For these reasons, maintainers are asked to fork the feedstock, push to a branch in the fork and then open a PR to the ``conda-forge`` repo.

+Pushing to regro-cf-autotick-bot branch
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When a new version of a package is released on PyPI/CRAN/.., we have a bot that automatically creates version updates for the feedstock.
+In most cases you can simply merge this PR and it should include all changes.
+When certain things have changed upstream, e.g. the dependencies, you will still have to do changes to the created PR.
+As feedstock maintainer, you don't have to create a new PR for that but can simply push to the branch the bot created.
+There are two alternatives to push to the branch of the bot:

+#.
+Manually setting up git remotes:

+   - Clone the conda-forge feedstock repository
+   - Add the remote of the bot: ``git add regro-cf-autotick-bot git://github.com/regro-cf-autotick-bot/<package>-feedstock.git``
+   - Fetch the remote: ``git fetch regro-cf-autotick-bot``
+   - Checkout the branch of the PR, git should automatically link it to the `regro-cf-autotick-bot` remote if this is the only remote with a branch of that name.
+   - If there are multiple remotes with this branch name, you need to first checkout the remote branch and then turn it into a local branch: ``git checkout regro-cf-autotick-bot/<branch> && git checkout -b <branch>``
+   - Commit and push on that branch, if the remote was not correctly setup, use ``git push -u regro-cf-autotick-bot <branch>``.

+#.
+Using Github's `hub <https://github.com/github/hub>`_ tool:

+   - Clone the conda-forge feedstock repository
+   - Checkout the correct branch with remote: ``hub pr checkout 12`` where ``12`` is the ID of the PR.
+   - Commit and push on this branch, the remote is automatically setup to push to regro-cf-autotick-bot's fork.

 Example workflow for updating a package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^